Recently, I tweeted this:

 I am extremely proud of my time in the Army, and of my family’s long history of service to the United States.
 I always feel great pride at the sight of the American flag, and have always stood and saluted when attending an event during which the national anthem is played.

-And so it was with no small amount of trepidation and introspection that I composed and sent the tweet shown above … not only because of my own feelings about duty, honor and service, but because I’m quite certain that the veterans in my family—including my own father, my aforementioned cousin, and, were he still alive, my grandfather the Marine, whose opinion I valued above most others—would be completely disgusted with me for it.
-And I would understand their disgust.
-We don’t see eye to eye on many things, and I believe they have some horribly misguided social and political views, but they’ve certainly earned the right to have an opinion on a matter in which veterans are being used like political pawns.
+And so it was with no small amount of trepidation and introspection that I composed and sent the tweet shown above … not only because of my own feelings about duty, honor and service, but because I’m quite certain that the veterans in my family—including my own father, my aforementioned cousin, and, were he still alive, my grandfather the Marine, whose opinion I valued above most others—would be offended by my position.
+And, though we don’t see eye-to-eye on many things, I would respect their opinion; they’ve certainly earned the right to have one on a matter in which veterans are being used like political pawns.

-You know who hasn’t earned that right?
+You know who has not earned that right?
 This garbage human right here:

 BREAKING: Billionaire draft-dodger plays dress-up, lectures real sailors while wearing big-boy costume. pic.twitter.com/k4WZVGtaMR